parse

 for strings

-Parse columns from string data using a simple pattern.
+Parse columns from string data using a simple pattern or a supplied regular expression.

 Signature